wpgp/foot/README.md

 #> 6:     6  1021.9529 [m^2]
 ```

+Or gridded summary outputs, with the options to include a circular focal
+window.

 ``` r
 # calculated along a raster within a focal window
 gridded <- calculate_bigfoot(buildings,